thaysom22/gitpod-full-template-dec2020/README.md

 ## 3.Technology Stack and Dependencies

-* CDNs used...ADD HERE
+* [cdnjs](https://cdnjs.com/libraries/jasmine) content distribution network for Jasmine framework files.
+* [jsdelivr](https://www.jsdelivr.com/package/npm/jasmine-jquery) content distribution network for Jasmine-jQuery files.
-* [SASS]() CSS pre-processor used to effectively modularize styles and for practice as this is the first time I have used SASS.
+* [SASS](https://sass-lang.com/) CSS pre-processor used to effectively modularize styles and for practice as this is the first time I have used SASS.
 *
 *
 *